MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step4.md

 ## To manually change our default label

-On the Information Protection bar, select the **Secret** label and you will see how sub-labels display:
+On the Information Protection bar, select the last label (for example, **Secret**), and you will see how sub-labels display:

 ![Azure Information Protection quick start tutorial step 4 - choose a sub-label](../media/info-protect-sub-labels.png)

-Select **All Company**, and you will see how the other labels no longer display on the bar now that you've selected a label for this document.
-The **Sensitivity** value changes to **Secret \ All Company** with a corresponding change in label color:
+Select one of the sub-labels, and you will see how the other labels no longer display on the bar now that you've selected a label for this document.
+The **Sensitivity** value changes to show the label and sub-label name, with a corresponding change in label color.
+For example:

 ![Azure Information Protection quick start tutorial step 4 - sub-label selected](../media/info-protect-sub-label-selected.png)

-On the Information Protection bar, click the **Edit Label** icon next to **Secret \ All Company**:
+On the Information Protection bar, click the **Edit Label** icon next to the currently selected label value:

 ![Azure Information Protection quick start tutorial step 4 - Edit Label icon](../media/info-protect-edit-label-selected.png)

 This displays the available labels again.

-Now select the **Personal** label.
+Now select the first label, **Personal**.
 Because you have selected a label that's a lower classification than the previously selected label for this document, you are prompted to justify why are lowering the classification level:

 ![Azure Information Protection quick start tutorial step 4 - prompt to confirm why lowering](../media/info-protect-lower-justification.png)